Using Network Attached Storage (NAS)

-- Grant the computer object full control over the directory share.
-This enables the local system account of the computer on which MailStore is installed to access the network.
-If file system permissions are required on the share, grant the computer object full control here as well.
+- Grant the computer object full control over the network share.
+This enables the local system account of the computer on which MailStore Server is installed to access the network share.

-- Grant the user object full control over the directory share.
-If file system permissions are required, grant the user object full control here as well.
+- If file system permissions are required, grant the user object full control here as well.

 Installing MailStore Server while using a NAS system

 - Open the MailStore Server Service Configuration.
-A link can be found on the desktop.

 - Stop the MailStore Server service.

-\\computer\sharename\).
-In the example below, the name of the NAS system is NAS01 and the name of the share is MailArchive.
+\\computer\sharename\directory).
+In the example below, the name of the NAS system is NAS01, the name of the share is MailStore, and the directory is MailArchive.

 - On the MailStore Server computer, open the MailStore Server Service Configuration.

-- Click on Startup Script.
+- Click on Add...

-- Click on Save Changes.
+- Click on OK.